boostorg/redis/README.md

 co_await (conn.async_exec(...) || conn.async_exec(...) || ... || conn.async_exec(...))
 ```

-* This is supported but is considered an antipattern.
+* This works but is considered an antipattern.
 Unless
-  the user has set the `aedis::resp3::request::config::coalesce` to
+  the user has set `aedis::resp3::request::config::coalesce` to
   `false`, and he shouldn't, the connection will automatically merge
   the individual requests into a single payload anyway.